Psychotherapy

 Remember, all psychotherapy is NOT created equal; psychotherapists and methods can differ greatly in their effectiveness.

-Dr. Robin L. Kay shows us a video describing how psychotherapy can change the brain and help people modify destructive behaviors to create positive mood and behavior changes that can last a lifetime.
+Dana Foundation’s video shows us how psychotherapy can often change the brain and help people modify destructive behaviors to create positive and enduring mood and behavior changes.

 The implications of brain neuroplasticity are astounding.
 Neuroplasticity research shows that psychotherapy leads to positive brain changes.
 Our brains can adapt and become more resilient no matter how old we are.